-The University of Pennsylvania's Center for Public Health Initiatives' mission is to educate and train public health leaders and practitioners, foster multi-disciplinary collaboration, and promote excellence in public health research and community partnerships.
+The University of Pennsylvania's Center for Public Health Initiatives' mission is to educate and train new and emerging public health leaders, foster multi-disciplinary collaborations, and promote excellence in public health research and community partnerships.
 To achieve this mission, we:

 - Enhance public health visibility and focus, and provide an institutional home for public health in the University

 - Support and foster growth of our world-class, multidisciplinary Master of Public Health (MPH) degree program

 - Provide high quality learning opportunities, seminars and institutes for students, faculty, alumni, and practitioners

 - Foster the application of evidence-based approaches and experiences in public health, emphasizing translation of science into sustainable health improvements in communities

 - Facilitate collaboration for public health related research, involving faculty in multiple existing centers, institutes, and departments across the university